-When you only have 3 days in Paris, you want to get your itinerary right.
+When you only have 3 days in Paris, you need to get your Paris itinerary just right.

 Sure, you want to see as much as you can–but you’ll also want to prevent yourself from burning out and/or wasting too much time in transport bouncing all over the city.

 We adore Paris–it’s one of our favorite cities in the world–and we want you to love it as much as we do.

 Follow this 3 days in Paris itinerary to see a solid chunk of Paris’ best highlights, eat some delicious food, wander stunning neighborhoods, and make sure you travel home with a snapshot of Paris that leaves you dying to plan your next trip–all in a logical geographic order and in just 3 days.

 Table of Contents